Hilaire Belloc: Religion

-One of Belloc's more famous statements was "the faith is Europe and Europe is the faith"; those views were expressed in many of his works from the period 1920 to 1940.
-These are still cited as exemplary of Catholic apologetics.
+One of Belloc's more famous statements equated European society with Christendom: "the faith is Europe and Europe is the faith"; this view was expressed in many of his works from 1920 to 1940, which are still cited as exemplary Catholic apologetics.
 They have also been criticised, for instance by comparison with the work of Christopher Dawson during the same period.

 As a young man, Belloc moved away from Catholicism.
 However, he later stated that a spiritual event, which he never discussed publicly, prompted his return to it.
 Belloc alludes to this return to Catholicism in a passage in The Cruise of the Nona.

 According to his biographer A. N. Wilson (Hilaire Belloc, Hamish Hamilton), Belloc never wholly apostatised from the faith (ibid p.
 105).
 The momentous event is fully described by Belloc in The Path to Rome (pp. 158–61).
 It took place in the Swiss village of Undervelier at the time of Vespers.
 Belloc said of it, "not without tears", "I considered the nature of Belief" and "it is a good thing not to have to return to the Faith".
 (See Hilaire Belloc by Wilson at pp. 105–06.)
 Belloc believed that the Catholic Church provided hearth and home for the human spirit.
 More humorously, his tribute to Catholic culture can be understood from his well-known saying, "Wherever the Catholic sun does shine, there's always laughter and good red wine."

 Belloc had a disparaging view of the Church of England, and used sharp words to describe heretics, such as, "Heretics all, whoever you may be/ In Tarbes or Nîmes or over the sea/ You never shall have good words from me/ Caritas non-conturbat me".
 Indeed, in his "Song of the Pelagian Heresy" he described how the Bishop of Auxerre, "with his stout Episcopal staff/ So thoroughly thwacked and banged/ The heretics all, both short and tall/ They rather had been hanged".

 Belloc sent his son Louis to Downside School (1911–1915).
 Louis's biography and death in August 1918 is recorded in "Downside and the War".